alejo4373/backend-development-bootcamp/session_2.md

 **Notes**:

 * In this case we are updating the entire business, if we wanted to update fewer columns we could write additional code to build the SQL query string dynamically or we could have separate functions like `updateName`, `updatePhone`, etc, to update only a subset of columns.
-A dynamic query is a bit more complicated but you can what that could look like [here](https://github.com/alejo4373/Production-Server/blob/1db08baf6ac78dce5e0638576bb9e07a12a69b92/db/todos.js#L151)
+A dynamic query is a bit more complicated but you can see what that could look like [here](https://github.com/alejo4373/Production-Server/blob/1db08baf6ac78dce5e0638576bb9e07a12a69b92/db/todos.js#L151)

 #### Deleting a Business

-You got how this goes by now
+You got how this goes by now.

 ```js
 const remove = async (id) => {